-Marketing tech start-up Driftrock bags $1m Latest finance will enable company to improve its tech platform and expand into new channels such as Twitter and LinkedIn Henry Williams May 12, 2021 1 min read Our experts We are a team of writers, experimenters and researchers providing you with the best advice with zero bias or partiality.
-This article was authored by: Henry Williams Content Manager Driftrock, a London-based marketing technology start-up, has secured $1m in funding from Jonathon McKay, who joins as chairman, Huddle co-founder Andy McLoughlin, Somo CEO Nick Hynes and Forward Internet Group founder Neil Hutchinson.Launched in 2013 by Matt Wheeler, Driftrock is a social media advertising platform that provides tools and apps that integrate with brands existing data platforms to manage their customer insights.The company has worked with major brands such as BMW, claiming to have reduced its customer acquisition costs by 56%.The round follows a $1m funding round in 2014 led by Forward Partners and will be used to enhance Driftrock’s technology platform and expand into new marketing channels such as Twitter and LinkedIn.Wheeler commented: “Brands are sitting on a customer relationship management data goldmine, and doing very little with it.
+Marketing tech start-up Driftrock bags $1m Latest finance will enable company to improve its tech platform and expand into new channels such as Twitter and LinkedIn Written by Henry Williams Published on 6 September 2016 Our experts We are a team of writers, experimenters and researchers providing you with the best advice with zero bias or partiality.
+Written and reviewed by: Henry Williams Content Manager Driftrock, a London-based marketing technology start-up, has secured $1m in funding from Jonathon McKay, who joins as chairman, Huddle co-founder Andy McLoughlin, Somo CEO Nick Hynes and Forward Internet Group founder Neil Hutchinson.Launched in 2013 by Matt Wheeler, Driftrock is a social media advertising platform that provides tools and apps that integrate with brands existing data platforms to manage their customer insights.The company has worked with major brands such as BMW, claiming to have reduced its customer acquisition costs by 56%.The round follows a $1m funding round in 2014 led by Forward Partners and will be used to enhance Driftrock’s technology platform and expand into new marketing channels such as Twitter and LinkedIn.Wheeler commented: “Brands are sitting on a customer relationship management data goldmine, and doing very little with it.
 Driftrock’s technology unlocks that value for our clients, and provides a better, more relevant advertising experience for.”Jonathan McKay, chairman of Driftrock said: “I am very excited to be working with Wheeler and the team at Driftrock.
 It is clear that social media is continuing to fundamentally change the way that brands engage with consumers.”
-Share this post facebook twitter linkedin Henry Williams Content Manager Henry has been writing for Startups.co.uk since 2015, covering everything from business finance and web builders to tax and red tape.
+Share this post facebook twitter linkedin Written by: Henry Williams Content Manager Henry has been writing for Startups.co.uk since 2015, covering everything from business finance and web builders to tax and red tape.
 He’s also acted as project lead on many of our industry-renowned annual indexes, including Startups 100 and Business Ideas, and created a number of the site’s popular how to guides.